Ragged Clown

 The man in Bedroom A, Car No.16 was a humanitarian who had said “The men of ability?
 I do not care what or if they are made to suffer”….

 …and we are still only half way through our journey.
-Having now fallen into a ditch, the book ploughed on through some heavy mud until the surreal interlude where the publishers accidentally printed 60 pages of someone’s 10th grade homework on the subject “Why we must fear communism” (it turns out that From each according to his ability to each according to his needs was a terrible idea) and finally comes to rest, with a final mournful sigh, about 900 pages after the ending became obvious.
+After falling into a ditch, the train ploughed on through heavy mud until the publishers accidentally printed 60 pages of someone’s 10th grade homework on “Why we must fear communism”.
+It finally came to rest, with a final mournful sigh, about 900 pages after the ending became obvious.

 Still, there is a lot to like about Objectivism.
-Like many philosophies, it tries to scale a simple idea from a Personal Guide to a Virtuous Life up through an ethical system for interacting with one’s family, friends and business partners to a political recipe for Utopia.
+Like many political philosophies, it tries to scale a simple idea from a Personal Guide to Virtuous Life up through an ethical system for interacting with friends and business partners and, eventually, to a political recipe for Utopia.

-At the first level , her moral philosophy is spot on.
-Colour me Objectivist when it comes to “What is the Good?” and of how to structure one’s hopes and dreams and, most importantly, actions to achieve The Good.
-It all gets a little shaky when ask our friends and family to earn the love we give them and then it totally falls apart when we imagine that we could structure our society around the idea that captains of industry and politicians are paragons of virtue (in the Ayn Rand sense).
+At the personal level, Rand’s moral philosophy is spot on.
+Ask me “What is the Good?” or “how should I shape my hopes and dreams?” and I’ll say “Ask Ayn”.
+Ayn’s advice gets a little shaky when she tells us that our friends and family must earn the love we give them.
+It totally falls apart when we imagine a society built on the idea that captains of industry are paragons of virtue.

-In Ayn’s topsy-turvy world, successful businessmen would be successful precisely because they play by the rules and have a strict code of honour.
-Thy would channel their enlightened greed into production, commerce and other activities that benefit society accidentally but with supreme efficiency.
-Not once would they clear cut rain forests or dump plastics in the ocean or pollute rivers or poison thousands of Indians or any of the things that real businessmen do.
+In Ayn’s topsy-turvy world, successful businessmen are successful precisely because they play by the rules and follow a strict code of honour.
+They channel their enlightened greed into production, commerce and other activities that benefit society with supreme efficiency.
+Ayn’s heroes would never clear cut rain forests or dump plastics in the ocean or pollute the rivers or poison thousands of Indians or do any of the things that real businessmen do.

 This is ultimately where the book, and the philosophy, gets it dead wrong.
-Sure we can all think of politicians and industrialists enlightened by self-interest but the liars and swearers are fools, for there are liars and swearers enow to beat the honest men and hang up them and the James Taggarts and Wesley Mouches and Orren Boyles outnumber the Hank Reardens a thousand-fold.
+Sure we can all imagine politicians and industrialists enlightened by self-interest but the liars and swearers are fools, for there are liars and swearers enow to beat the honest men and hang up them.
+The James Taggarts and Wesley Mouches outnumber the Hank Reardens a thousand-fold.
 I am a dyed-in-the-wool elitist but even I would not trust the elite to decide who is or is not elite.

-Perhaps, in 1957, when she wrote it, fear of communism and fascism and other collectivist disasters was very real and she saw herself as writing a cautionary tale against the submission of the needs of the individual to the needs of society.
-But that does not explain why she seems unable to distinguish between, say, the enforced starvation of one group for the benefit of another (usually more privileged) group and a government program to build schools.
+Perhaps, in 1957, when she wrote it, fear of communism and fascism and other collectivist disasters was very real and she saw herself as writing a cautionary tale warning against the submission of individuals to collectivism.
+But that does not explain why she seems unable to distinguish between, say, the enforced starvation of one group for the benefit of another and a government program to build schools.
 It also does not explain why so many modern day Objectivists equate income tax with slavery.

 In Ayn Rand’s fairy tale, the collectivist Utopian dream of the looters ends in dystopia and apocalypse.
 It’s hard to imagine the Objectivist dream ending differently.